Looking for Workamajig Alternatives? These 12 are Worth Checking Out

 Workamajig offers your run-of-the-mill project management features like task and time management.
 It also offers business intelligence and sales CRM capabilities which are unique offerings, although not ones that all creatives need.

-Below, you’ll find a few reasons why you might want to seek out a Workamajig alternative, supported by online reviews from review sites G2 and Capterra.
+On the whole, Workamajig is regarded as a robust tool with a lot of customization options.
+That said, below we’ve compiled a few reasons why you might want to seek out a Workamajig alternative, supported by online reviews from review sites G2 and Capterra.

 #1 Clunky and confusing interface

 The main frustration among online reviewers shared on websites like G2 and Capterra is by far Workamajig’s interface.
-Workamajig’s dashboard is very text heavy and lacks intuitive visual features like status bars that would help users better understand and track project progress at a glance.
+Workamajig’s dashboard is very text-heavy and lacks intuitive visual features like status bars that would help users better understand and track project progress at a glance.

 The outdated look of the platform can be hard to navigate, and the fact that there are so many different ways to access the tool's features can be a pain.
 This tends to cause a substantial learning curve for new users.